-It is seemingly very difficult to generate antibody specifically block CEACAM1-IgV in vivo with small-molecule inhibitors because of the highly similarity between CEACAM1 and other CEACAM family members such as CEACAM3, CEACAM5, CEACAM6 and CEACAM8, donated by merely less than 10-20 amino acid difference (Supplementary Table and REFs).
-We hypothesized that cross-reactivity to other CEACAM family member could be avoided in a highly specific manner, with antibodies binding to key epitopes or even with single amino acid discrepancy on the CEACAM1-IgV domain required for initiation of transmit signals and that such antibodies would interfere with formation of CEACAM1:CEACAM1 homodimerization with potentially 450nM strong association (REFs).
-We previous immunized mice with the highly activated/exhausted celiac patients-derived small intestinal T cells (mostly CD8+ T cells) and identified three monoclonal antibodies (mAbs) 5F4, 26H7, and 34B1 (Morales et al., 1996), that the common antigen that these three monoclonal antibodies recognize CEACAM1 (REFs); explaining why these antibodies bound to intestinal epithelial cells and activating T cells but not to resting T cells (Morales et al., 1996).
-Later, these three antibodies have been intensively studied (REFs), we observed that 5F4 has in vivo anti-tumor activity (data not shown) and transcriptional analyses showed that 5F4 modulate tumor immunogenicity (data not shown).
-Therefore, 5F4 was chosen to be used to engineer a humanized affinity mature monoclonal antibody.
+We have previously described a mouse monoclonal antibody (mAb) specific for the N-domain of human CEACAM1 (5F4) (REF) that does not cross-react with human CEACAM3, 5 and 6 (REF) and which has recently been recognized to possess direct anti-tumor effects on human pancreatic cancer xenografts in immune-deficient mice.
+In addition, we used an ELISA to show that the 5F4 mAb blocked homophilic interactions with CEACAM1 suggesting its epitope was contained within the GFCC’ face.
+Indeed, when we resolved a variety of site-directed mutants of CEACAM1 which contained alanine substitutions in residues critical to the crystallographic interface such as Y34, G41, Q44, G47, Q89 and D94 and V96 by SDS-PAGE and performed immunoblotting, we observed that 5F4 recognition of CEACAM1 was disabled relative to that observed with wild-type CEACAM1.

 >>We humanized this 5F4 antibody by fusion with an IgG4 with a single point mutation in the Fc heavy chain to prevent the formation of half-antibodies and screened the selected humanized clones for binding to CEACAM with an affinity similar to that of the original murine mAb<<.
 The selected humanized clone was CP08H03/Vк8 S29A (thereafter CP08), which was further used in several cell-based and in vivo studies.
 Importantly, unlike other anti-CEACAM1 mAbs described to date (REFs), CP08 is highly specific for human CEACAM1, as it bound only on human CEACAM1+ cells, but not on CEACAM3+, CEACAM5+, CEACAM6+, CEACAM8+-transfected cells, expressing other CEACAM family members that exhibit similarity to CEACAM1 higher than 95% sequence homology (Supplementary Figure. ) Of note that, CEACAM3 is the activating isoform characterizing with ITAM domain located in the cytoplasmic tail belongs to this CEACAM family (REFs).